bzigterman/bzigterman.github.io/projects/weather.md

 - 31°
 - Clear
-- 89% humidity
+- 88% humidity
 - 4 mph wind
 - 4% cloud cover
 - 23 AQI 🟩
-- 0.13 inches of rain and 0.13 inches of snow expected in the next 72 hours
+- 0.19 inches of snow and 0.13 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>